Portsmouth: 1945 to present

 Much of the city's housing stock was damaged during the war.
 The wreckage was cleared in an attempt to improve housing quality after the war; before permanent accommodations could be built, Portsmouth City Council built prefabs for those who had lost their homes.
 More than 700 prefab houses were constructed between 1945 and 1947, some over bomb sites.
 The first permanent houses were built away from the city centre, in new developments such as Paulsgrove and Leigh Park; construction of council estates in Paulsgrove was completed in 1953.
 The first Leigh Park housing estates were completed in 1949, although construction in the area continued until 1974.
 Builders still occasionally find unexploded bombs, such as on the site of the destroyed Hippodrome Theatre in 1984.
 Despite efforts by the city council to build new housing, a 1955 survey indicated that 7,000 houses in Portsmouth were unfit for human habitation.
 A controversial decision was made to replace a section of the central city, including Landport, Somerstown and Buckland, with council housing during the 1960s and early 1970s.
 The success of the project and the quality of its housing are debatable.

 Portsmouth was affected by the decline of the British Empire in the second half of the 20th century.
-Shipbuilding jobs fell from 46 percent of the workforce in 1951 to 14 per cent in 1966, drastically reducing manpower in the dockyard.
+Shipbuilding jobs fell from 46 per cent of the workforce in 1951 to 14 per cent in 1966, drastically reducing manpower in the dockyard.
 The city council attempted to create new work; an industrial estate was built in Fratton in 1948, and others were built at Paulsgrove and Farlington during the 1950s and 1960s.
 Although traditional industries such as brewing and corset manufacturing disappeared during this time, electrical engineering became a major employer.
 Despite the cutbacks in traditional sectors, Portsmouth remained attractive to industry.
 Zurich Insurance Group moved their UK headquarters to the city in 1968, and IBM relocated their European headquarters in 1979.
 Portsmouth's population had dropped from about 200,000 to 177,142 by the end of the 1960s.
 Defence Secretary John Nott decided in the early 1980s that of the four home dockyards, Portsmouth and Chatham would be closed.
 The city council won a concession, however, and the dockyard was downgraded instead to a naval base.